johanlundahl/temp_sensor/README.md

 Make sure to specify the correct values in the config.py file so that the microcontrol will connect to the correct wifi and publish to right broker.

-Upload the following files to the microcontrol:
-* temp_sensor/boot.py
-* temp_sensor/config.py
-* temp_sensor/main.py
-* temp_sensor/sensor.py
-* temp_sensor/umqttsimple.

-If the microcontrol is powered by a battery then upload `temp_sensor/main_battery.py` as `main.py`instead.

 Edit the `temp_sensor/config.py` to set the following configuration parameters:
 ```
 wifi_name = 'wifi-ssid-name'